eliasnema/eliasnema.github.io/_posts/2020-09-28-newsletter-democracy-efficiency.md

 This also involves [Maciej Kula](https://twitter.com/maciej_kula?lang=en){:target="_blank"}, author of a couple of hugely popular reco libraries: [LightFM](https://github.com/lyst/lightfm){:target="_blank"} and [Spotlight](https://github.com/maciejkula/spotlight){:target="_blank"}.
 So it promises to be a very elegant API.

-And you can see how easy it is to create even a [multitask system](https://www.tensorflow.org/recommenders/examples/multitask).
+And you can see how easy it is to create even a [multitask-system](https://www.tensorflow.org/recommenders/examples/multitask).
 Here is a code snippet to define two learning tasks, one to predict ratings, another to predict the amount of relevant movies:

 ```python
 tfrs.tasks.Ranking(